The Human Demand for Seafood

 The main issues with ultra deep sea fishing is that the marine environment at depths of several hundred metres or more is extremely delicate and can be very easily disrupted by human behaviour.
 Due to the low light levels, freezing temperatures and low amount of energy/food available almost all the species living at these depths are have adapted to be long-living, slow growing and very late maturing.
 Orange roughy, for example can live for up to 160 years and are not thought to be able to reproduce until they are over thirty years old.
 Similarly the roundnose grenadier is thought to be able to live for 70-80 years and needs to be at least ten years old before it can breed (in contrast cod can reproduce at the end of their third year of life).
 This longevity and late maturation means that deep sea species can be pretty much wiped out with a fairly low intensity of commercial fishing as once numbers are reduced it would take generations to restore stocks to their original numbers, even if commercial fishing stopped altogether.
 Orange roughy numbers are thought to be just a few percent of pre-fishing levels, and ICES (International Council for the Exploration of the Seas) has stated that roundnose grenadier are at a serious risk of extinction at current fishing levels.
 While there has been some work around the world to protect global stocks of species such as orange roughy even a complete cessation of all commercial deep-sea fishing in these areas would only see stock levels remain at their current reduced levels for years before they began to recover.
 Deep sea trawling is an immensely wasteful way of fishing.
 Only four species have any commercial value (orange roughy, roundnose grenadier, black scabbardfish and blue ling) but a huge number of other species are caught in trawlers’ nets and simply discarded.
 Species such as bird beak dogfish, rabbit fish, Portuguese dogfish, leafscale gulper shark and the velvet belly lanternshark have all had their numbers reduced through being caught as bycatch and thrown back into the sea dead.
 Furthermore, because we know so little about the deep sea ecosystem no one really knows what damage trawlers’ gear does to the seabed – a single trawl by a deep sea fishing vessel can destroy deep-sea corals which may have been over 8000 years old.
 The commercial fishing industry (and consumers) have to accept that it is simply impossible to catch any amount of fish from deep sea fisheries on a sustainable basis.

 In December 2013 the European Parliament had the chance to ban the destructive practice of deep sea trawling.
 However, the vote was narrowly defeated by 342 to 326 votes.
 Instead, weak curbs and restrictions were placed on Europe’s deep sea trawling fleet.
 However, in July 2016 news emerged that an informal agreement had been made between ministers and MEPs to ban deep sea fishing below 800 metres and restrict the areas where this type of fishing could take place – measures which will at least go some way to protecting the deep sea environment and the marine life found there.
-The measures are due to be ratified by the end of 2016.
+The measures were confirmed at end of 2016.

 Quotas, Discards, Bycatch, High-Grading and Black Fish